Major Disaster Declaration declared on September 10, 2017

 Total Individual & Households Program

-- Visit our Disaster Recovery Center page for more information on where to locate a Disaster Recovery Center (DRC) location near you.
+- Visit our Disaster Recovery Center page for more information on where to locate a Disaster Loan Outreach Center (DLOC).
+The only Disaster Recovery Center currently open at this time is in Hamilton County.

 - Visit our Disaster Fraud page to learn more on how to protect yourself and your family from fraud.